Shaped by Our Customers. Guided by Our Community.

 A legacy of energy innovation

 For over a century, Saint John Energy has sought better ways to serve its customers and community.
-With Zero30, we are taking national leadership among Canadian utilities making the transition to net zero.
+With Zero30, we are taking national leadership among Canadian utilities working towards net zero.

 FAQs